 Use can create psychological dependence.
 Long after the physical need for the drug has passed, the user may continue to think and talk about using drugs and feel overwhelmed coping with daily activities.
-Relapse is common if there are not changes to the physical environment or the behavioral motivators that prompted the abuse in the first place.
+Relapse is common if there are no changes to the physical environment or the behavioral motivators that prompted the abuse in the first place.

-Narcotics/opioids are prescribed by doctors to treat pain, suppress cough, cure diarrhea, and put people to sleep.
-Effects depend heavily on the dose, how it's taken, and previous exposure to the drug.
+Narcotics/opioids are prescribed by doctors to treat pain and diarrhea, suppress cough, and put people to sleep.
+Effects depend heavily on the the dose, how it is taken, and previous exposure to the drug.
 Negative effects include: